 Yes, you read that right - Belphoebe, not Phoebe.
 Pronounced bell-FEE-bee.
-I must apologize in advance, because I studied English and could write a ten page paper on this name if I don't cut myself off.
-Edmund Spenser used Belphoebe in his allegorical poem The Faerie Queene, and he had great taste.
+Edmund Spenser used Belphoebe in his allegorical poem The Faerie Queene, and he had great taste in names.
 In fact, he invented Belphoebe, as there is no other record of the name before that.
-The History of Christian Names (Yonge, 1884) lists the meaning as "far light," composed from Latin words, but The Spenser Encyclopedia tells us it is one part bel ("beautiful") and one part Phoebe, the so-called goddess of the moon, meaning "bright, radiant." which is more accurate when given her character and what Spenser modeled her on.
+The History of Christian Names (Yonge, 1884) lists the meaning as "far light," composed from Latin words, but The Spenser Encyclopedia tells us it is one part bel ("beautiful") and one part Phoebe, the so-called goddess of the moon, meaning "bright, radiant."
+This is more accurate when given her character and what Spenser modeled her on.
 Considering names used at the time, such as Christobel, the second meaning of Belphoebe is backed up.
 Spenser even said her name "refers to the goddess of chastity."
-To elaborate, Phoebe was a Titan associated with the moon and Diana/Artemis (Latin/Greek, respectfully) was goddess of the moon.
-In Spenser's Faerie Queene, Belphoebe is an Arthurian character very similar to the goddess Artemis, and intended to, in part, represent Queen Elizabeth I. She is strong and independent, a hermit-like hunter, and the picture of noble chastity, which was spot-on as a tribute to/version of Artemis and the Virgin Queen.
-Not to mention that Belphoebe and was adopted by the goddess Diana, so...
+To elaborate, Phoebe was a Titan associated with the moon and Diana/Artemis (Greek and Latin, respectfully) was goddess of the moon.
+In Spenser's Faerie Queene, Belphoebe is an Arthurian type of character very similar to the goddess Artemis, and intended to, in part, represent Queen Elizabeth I. She is strong and independent, a hermit-like hunter, and the picture of noble chastity, which was spot-on as a tribute to/version of Artemis and the Virgin Queen.
+Not to mention that literary Belphoebe was adopted by the goddess Diana, so...

 Belphoebe spends her time in the woods avoiding potential suitors and lusty men.
 She comes across a wounded squire of King Athur named Timias who had just avenged a damsel in distress, and Belphoebe heals him in her home (hut).
 When he wakes up he immediately falls in love with her.
 However, Belphoebe is so chaste and pure, intending to stay that way, that Timias cannot hope to win her over.
 It takes him a long time to win her love.